markproy/bird-classification-workshop/docs/lab3-host-model.md

 * In the `Inference` section of the left hand panel of the SageMaker console, click on `Endpoint configurations` .
 * Click on `Create endpoint configuration`.
 * Give the endpoint configuration the name `birds` with a suffix provided to you for the workshop.
 * Click on `Add model` and pick the model you just created in the previous step.
+Note that the if there is just one model listed, the console may not let you select it explicitly.
+You will still be able to save.
+* Verify that the `Instance type` selected for the production variants for your endpoint configuration is set to `ml.m4.4xlarge`.
+If it is not, click `Edit` and change it to this type.
 * Click on `Save`.
 * Click on `Create endpoint configuration`, and your new endpoint configuration will now show up in the list of endpoint configurations.